HAVE YOU GOT A CLOSED OR OPEN MIND?

 The reality is, as the owner of a business or a leader of people, you can’t afford not to be present; you must always be listening and learning.
 There might be something in a conversation of vital importance, which if you switch off, you’re going to miss.

 Luckily, there’s a great technique for holding off the ‘I know’ and for keeping your listening going; all you need do is use the term ‘isn’t that interesting’.

 Whenever you find yourself drifting off, think to yourself or vocalise the phrase ’isn’t that interesting’, and your brain won’t switch off your hearing; essentially, it keeps your ‘I know’ at bay.

 It really is that simple.

-Of course, it may be the case that 95% of what you’re now having to listen to isn’t interesting at all, but it’s that 5% which you don’t want to miss.
-By adopting this incredibly simple practise, you’re making sure that you don’t miss a trick and that you’re always on the ball.
+Of course, it may be the case that 95% of what you now have to listen to isn’t interesting at all, but it’s that 5% which you don’t want to miss.
+By adopting this straightforward practise, you’re making sure that you don’t miss a trick and that you’re always on the ball.